-Prepare the necessary tools: paint brushes, rollers, tray,… Wear a painter’s suit, goggles and gloves before starting to paint.
+Prepare the necessary tools: paint brushes, rollers, and tray,… Wear a painter’s suit, goggles, and gloves before starting to paint.

-If there are any parts of the paint that need to be mixed together, do so.
+If any parts of the paint need to be mixed, do so.

 Apply the primer, then the paint.

-Notice: Before applying the next layer, you should let the previous one dry completely.
+Notice: Before applying the next layer, let the previous one dry completely.
 Reapply with a brush any parts that are difficult to paint or are painted unevenly.

 After 8-12 hours, the paint will absolutely dry.